 (a) Hiring Preference.
 Subject to the availability of funds, the Contractor shall offer employment to all Incumbent Employees in "Regular" or "Term" appointments, as defined in (c), below, who, as of the date the Contractor assumes responsibility for the contract, are in good standing and are engaged in performance of work within the scope of work under this contract.
-Nothing in this paragraph shall preclude the Contractor
+Nothing in this paragraph shall preclude the Contractor from separating employees when in its judgment it is appropriate to do so based on the employee's performance or conduct.

-- from separating employees when in its judgment it is appropriate to do so based on the employee's performance or conduct. - (b) Discretionary Incumbent Management Employees Excepted.
+(b) Discretionary Incumbent Management Employees Excepted.
 It is the Contractor's prerogative to establish its own management structure.
 Therefore, the hiring preference set forth in paragraph (a) above is not applicable to Discretionary Incumbent Management Employees.
 Discretionary Incumbent Management Employees are individuals permanently assigned to the positions listed below in addition to those assigned to Key Personnel positions as listed in Contract Number DE-FE0011020, in Section J, Attachment G entitled "Key Personnel" as of the date of release of the RFP, including any subsequent changes of these personnel after release.
-The Contractor may offer employment to said employees, in either their current positions or other positions, at the Contractor's sole discretion.
-For those Key Personnel positions listed in Contract No. DE-FE0011020 any changes in job positions or classifications shall be accompanied by a commensurate alteration in compensation.
+The Contractor may offer employment to said employees, in either their current positions listed in Contract No. DE-FE0011020 any changes in job positions or classifications shall be accompanied by a commensurate alteration in compensation.